uniswapfoundation/v4-template/GUIDE.md

 ### `Counter.sol` - the Hook Contract

 The contract defines `beforeSwap`, `afterSwap`, `beforeModifyPosition`, and `afterModifyPosition`.
-These hook functions are not mandatory, and any combination of hooks can be used
+All four hook functions are not mandatory, and any combination of hooks can be used

-> Don't forget hooks for `initialize` and `donate` are also available!
+> i.e. don't forget hooks for `initialize` and `donate` are also available!

 The provided hook functions are simply counting how often a pool recieves a swap or an LP modification